scverse/scvi-tools/docs/user_guide/use_case/custom_dataloaders.md

 - TileDB is highly optimized for large, sparse datasets and supports sophisticated indexing, making it ideal for querying and accessing large portions of a dataset efficiently, even across multiple dimensions.
 - LamindDB is optimized for fast tabular data access and may be easier to set up and use in machine learning workflows when dealing with simple table-based data.

+3. Complexity:

+- TileDB requires more effort to integrate into a custom dataloader, as it’s more complex and can involve handling multi-dimensional data storage.
+- LamindDB offers a simpler integration for custom dataloaders when dealing with tabular data and might be more intuitive for machine learning tasks.

 When to Use Each:
-- CensusSCVIDataModule is optimized for CELLxGENE access and can also load this data from the AWS storage.
-We only recommend performing inference without downloading the data as it creates a high overhead to download the data during each epoch.
-- MappedCollectionDataModule is optimized for a collection of AnnData datasets that can be efficiently stored in laminDB.
+- TileDB is ideal when your data is large, multi-dimensional, and potentially sparse, requiring advanced indexing and querying capabilities.
+- LamindDB is a better choice when you're working with large, structured tabular data and need fast, efficient access for machine learning models like SCVI.

-Writing new custom dataloaders requires a good understanding of PyTorch’s DataLoader class and how to integrate it with SCVI, which may be difficult even for advanced users.
-Please get in contact and create an issue, if you plan to create your own custom dataloaders and provide use cases intended for this new class.
+Writing custom dataloaders requires a good understanding of PyTorch’s DataLoader class and how to integrate it with SCVI, which may be difficult for beginners.
-It might also require maintenance: If the data format or preprocessing needs change, you’ll need to be able to modify and maintain the custom dataloader code.
-This step can't be provided by the scvi-tools team, while we provide support to feed mini-batches into models.
+It will also requite maintenance: If the data format or preprocessing needs change, you’ll have to modify and maintain the custom dataloader code, But it can be a greate addition to the model pipeline, in terms of runtime and how much data we can digest.

 :::{note}
-As of SCVI-Tools v1.3.0 Custom Dataloaders are not released.
+As for SCVI-Tools v1.3.0 Custom Dataloaders are experimental.
 :::